sammy78952/Project-introduction/README.md

 We use SDL to make a C++ breakout clone game.

 # How to play?
+P1
+Press the "Left" and "Right" to left and right.

+P2
-Press the "A" and "D" to move left and right
+Press the "A" and "D" to move left and right.

 # Function
            1. Sphere rebound function